orianshechter/blood-donation/README.md

-## blood donation locations app
+## Blood donation locations app!
-scraped the addresses from https://www.mdais.org/blood-donation Created with ReactJS.
+scraped the addresses from https://www.mdais.org/blood-donation Created with React, and the map created with React-leaflet.

 ## Available Scripts